(Translate this site)

 Of course, they'd been just the opposite for Steve.

-Anyway, Symantici had transported us and the Pagnew out of harm's way and to her own 'backyard', as it were.
+Anyway, Symantici had transported us and the Pagnew out of harm's way, and to her own 'backyard', as it were.
+Just when we'd needed it most.

 I could see in her memory pools that we were indeed safe here.
 The male Sol would not dare approach uninvited.

 We had Thantia to thank for much of this of course.
 She'd so far managed to keep a lid on the discontent of the community about me and the Pagnew's unexpected appearance in this Realtime, and its implications.
-Also our ruining of their perfectly good Tribunal.
+As well as our ruining of their perfectly good Tribunal.

 But what of the renegade tech enemy we'd faced beside the male Sol?
 Weren't we in danger from them here?